But even if you're sure you bossed it, the smart money is always on having a back-up plan. That way, you're ready for anything.

 Useful things to remember about Clearing 2016

-This way, when you ring up about a course you will have the advantage of knowing something about it and will sound like a much more attractive candidate than someone who had never even heard of the course until 15 minutes before ringing the uni.
+Either way, once it's time to call up for places, you're going to sound informed and motivated.
+That's going to make you sound like a much more attractive candidate than someone who had never even heard of the course until 15 minutes before ringing the uni.
 Also, the more informed you are, the less likely you will be to make a bad choice in the heat of the moment.

-You are eligible for Clearing 2016 if you have applied in the current application year, you have not withdrawn your application and have paid the full £22 UCAS application fee.
-If you have only paid £12 and made a single choice, then you will need to pay a further £11 to UCAS to use Clearing.
+If you have only paid £12 and made a single choice (£13 for 2017 entry), then you will need to pay a further £11 to UCAS to use Clearing.

 If you missed your firm and insurance offers and they both rejected you